Raghav3107/Raghav3107/README.md

 - :thumbsup:  Always exploring the field and project of Embedded System.
 - :thumbsup:  Learning new skills, working on personal projects in free time.
-- :handshake:  I looking to collabrate with anyone on Embedded and IoT projects.
+- :handshake:  I m happy to collabrate with anyone on Embedded and IoT projects.

 ### Skills